up9inc/mockintosh/docs/Configuring.md

 remove the parent directories.
 Otherwise it removes the empty directories by unfolding from the referenced file's parent directory to the directory that contains the configuration file.

+### Traffic Logs

+Traffic logging records the details of every incoming requests and their corresponding responses.
+Traffic logging is disabled by default.
+To enable it; send the request `POST /traffic-log -F 'enable=true'` to the related service-level or global-level management endpoint.

+To access the logs one can send a `GET` request to `/traffic-log` management endpoint.
+This endpoint returns the logs in **HTTP Archive 1.2 (HAR)** format.
+The logs can be retrieved separately based on service-level or as a whole on global-level based on the management endpoint that you're requesting to.

+To clean up the logs; simply send a `DELETE` request to `/traffic-log` management endpoint.
+Similar to `GET` request, `DELETE` also operates on both service-level and global-level.

 ### Setting Current Tag

 For the [tagged responses](#tagged-responses), you can get currently active tag, or set one.
 Issuing `GET /tag` will report currently active tag, doing `POST /tag` will set one.
 For `POST`, just place desired name of the tag into raw request body.
 Empty tag set means "no active tag".